thiigso/jogo-resta-um/README.md

 The 7x7 board is initialized in a cross shape, meaning the four corner positions are inaccessible.
 All accessible positions on the board start with pieces (value = 1), except for the center position, which is empty (value = 0).

 You can “capture” pieces by jumping one piece over another.
-Still, this move can only be horizontal or vertical, and it can only occur if the piece to be captured is exactly one position away from the selected piece.
+This move can only be horizontal or vertical, and it can only occur if the piece to be captured is exactly one position away from the selected piece.

 The main objective of the game is to have only one piece remaining.
 If that happens, the game ends and you win.